ibm-cloud-docs/EventStreams/eventstreams145.md

 # Managing service endpoints using the Enterprise plan
 {: #manage_endpoints}

-By using an internal or Private endpoint, {{site.data.keyword.Bluemix_short}} Service Endpoint enables the connection to the {{site.data.keyword.messagehub}} service through the internal IBM Cloud network.
+By using an internal or private endpoint, {{site.data.keyword.Bluemix_short}} Service Endpoint enables the connection to the {{site.data.keyword.messagehub}} service through the internal IBM Cloud network.
+This capability means that any data you publish or consume from the {{site.data.keyword.messagehub}} service is over the private network and not public interfaces.
 {:shortdesc}

-You can now add a Private endpoint to access and manage your {{site.data.keyword.messagehub}} service instance.
+You can now add a private endpoint to access and manage your {{site.data.keyword.messagehub}} service instance.

 ## Prerequisites
 {: #prereqs notoc}